BMTBalazsBiro/PipelineWithSonar/README.md

         1. If possible create a separate user for the Deployment

-        2. Run sfdx auth:web:login --setalias my-org
+        2. Run sfdx org:login:web -a my-org

-        3. Run sfdx force:org:display --verbose -u my-org
+        3. Run sfdx org:display --verbose -o my-org

         4. Find the 'Sfdx Auth Url' key in the response